Quest Summer 2019

 3. Pine Barrens Fire Ecology for teachers in grades K-12 in all content areas

-In this program teachers will investigate how forests vary in their response to varying fire disturbance histories.
-Participants will spend four days in the New Jersey Pine Barrens, an approximately 1.4 million acre fire adapted system in southern New Jersey.
-Data collection will take place in a 1,000 acre cranberry bog and surrounding buffer as well as an adjacent 1,000 acre preserve.
+In this program teachers investigated how forests vary in their response to varying fire disturbance histories.
+Participants spent four days in the New Jersey Pine Barrens, an approximately 1.4 million acre fire adapted system in southern New Jersey.
+Data collection took place in a 1,000 acre cranberry bog and surrounding buffer as well as an adjacent 1,000 acre preserve.
 Plant diversity, abundance and insect community assemblage will be investigated at sites with varying disturbance regimes.
-Participants will develop a hypothesis based on expected response to fire seasonality and intensity and will consider how fire can be used as an ecological management tool.
+Participants developed a hypothesis based on expected response to fire seasonality and intensity and will consider how fire can be used as an ecological management tool.